Puneet Chhatwal, MD & CEO, IHCL, has raised the bar for successful leadership with his performance-driven skills and innovative concepts.

 Thereafter, Chhatwal shifted to Steigenberger Hotels AG Deutsche Hospitality, as CEO and board member, until he moved back to India in his current role.

 Coming home provided Chhatwal the binary advantage of being within close proximity of his mother, as well as the privilege of heading IHCL, one of South Asia’s most iconic hospitality companies.
-Under his aegis, the company was re-invented with a comprehensive five-year business strategy, ‘Aspiration 2022,’ announced in February 2018, enhancement of guest experiences, transformation of brand image, with an eye on profitability and market leadership.
+Under his aegis, the company was re-invented with a comprehensive five-year business strategy, ‘Aspiration 2022,’ announced in February 2018, enhancement of guest experiences, a transformation of brand image, with an eye on profitability and market leadership.

 The rebranding strategy paid off rich dividends in terms of the establishment of iconic Taj hotels; SeleQtions, a new brand which is a collection of named hotels; the upscale Vivanta hotels; and the lean luxe Ginger hotels.